-As we see a boom of people getting into water we are hearing more reports of how badly some surfers are behaving (dropping in, getting in the way and so on).
+As we see a boom of people getting into water we are hearing more reports of how badly some surfers are behaving (dropping in, running people over ,getting in the way and so on).

 It is really important that everyone sticks to the rules of surfing so everyone can have a good time.